Menu

 Unitree app on smartphone displaying a real-time 3D LiDAR point cloud map of an outdoor environment generated by the Go2 EDU L2 sensor

-The ENT U1 configuration transforms the Go2 EDU research platform into a field-deployable inspection and patrol unit.
-The close-up below reveals the Go2 EDU's front sensor cluster — the wide-angle camera and front LED that anchor both the baseline navigation system and the ENT U1's enhanced imaging payload.
+The 30 W spotlight delivers 3,000 lm, illuminating inspection targets in complete darkness.
+The red/blue police warning system (10 W) supports constant illumination, burst flash, alternating red-blue, and brightness-adjustable continuous modes.
+The close-up below shows the Go2 EDU's front sensor cluster — the wide-angle camera and front LED that anchor both the baseline navigation system and the ENT U1's enhanced imaging payload.

 Studio close-up of the Unitree Go2 EDU front sensor panel on a black background, showing the wide-angle camera lens and front LED light